Abstract of Microsoft Excel.

 • How to customize a budget template in Excel?

 Edit categories and subcategories to match spending habits for food, entertainment, travel, housing, insurance, and more.
-Then, customize planned spending limits for each category, like spending $200.00 at restaurants.
-You can also add columns to compare spending in categories over time or add a table tracking bills by due date.
+Then, customize planned spending limits for each category.
+Add columns to compare spending in categories over time or add a table tracking bills by due date.

 • What are budgeting strategies?

 Budgeting strategies can give you more control over finances.
-The 50/30/20 rule is one example, which states 50% of your income should go to necessities, 30% to wants, and 20% to saving and debt payoff.
+The 50/30/20 rule is one example, which states 50 percent of your income should go to necessities, 30 percent to wants, and 20 percent to saving and debt payoff.
 According to the zero-based budgeting strategy, you intentionally spend every dollar to have zero left over after subtracting expenses from income.
 Expenses can include savings and debt payments.

 Use the personal budget calculator in Microsoft Excel